ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/project/projectproposal/Already-existing-and-similar-products.md

 The closest match we could find is a design prototype by UI/UX designer Jessica Tsui called Pawfect Match.
 It is designed as an Android application which should look and feel like a Google product.
 It incorporates a questionnaire about different lifestyle aspects which may influence the choice of a pet.
 The questionnaire is then used to filter animals of local shelters and provides a list of compatible pets that are up for adoption.
 It also offers the possibility to look at an AR model as well as details of a selected pet.
 Additionally, interested customers may contact the caretakers of a pet to receive further information or schedule a visit with the pet.

+Unfortunately, a request sent to a local shelter, the Wiener Tierschutzverein, has not yet received an answer and as such we can neither confirm nor deny whether local shelters use software internally to help with the adoption process and whether it allows staff to be registered in the application.

 Examples of animal shelter websites showing a list of animals that are up for adoption:
 - https://www.tierquartier.at/Unsere-Tiere
 - https://www.accpets.ca